Other Christians tried to warn them. "You'll be lucky if 30 people come," they said.

 After that training time, Julia remembers realizing, "I can do this.
 I didn't know how easy this might be."

-But not everyone was as excited as Julia, today a staff member with Campus Crusade for Christ.
+But not everyone was as excited as Julia, today a staff member with Cru.

 Jenny recalls the beginning, 5 years ago: "Our first year, there would be some nights Ryan would come home, and no one had shown up for a meeting," she says.